eclipse-che/che-dashboard/run/MULTIARCH_BUILD.md

 ## Overview

-The `build-multiarch.sh` script builds Docker images for multiple architectures (AMD64 and ARM64) and pushes them to a container registry.
+The `build-multiarch.sh` script builds Docker images for multiple architectures (AMD64, ARM64, and s390x) and pushes them to a container registry.

+**Note**:
+The `linux/s390x` platform support is maintained by IBM.
+For s390x-specific build failures, or investigations, contact: Swapnil Singh([swapnilsingh-ibm](https://github.com/swapnilsingh-ibm)) or Sudharshan Muralidharan([sudharshanibm](https://github.com/sudharshanibm)).

 ## Prerequisites